gongziyida/Infotaxis/README.md

 This implementation includes 2D and 3D versions of infotaxis, allows wind to blow in an aribitrary direction, and enables the searcher to move in eight directions instead of four.

+`infotaxis_gui.py` contains an integrated GUI example and can be directly run with Python 3.
+Please note that [PyQtGraph](https://pypi.org/project/pyqtgraph/) and [PyQt5](https://pypi.org/project/PyQt5/) should be installed.

 Some examples:

 <img src="/finding.png" alt="A searcher is finding the source" width="400"/> <img src="/found.png" alt="A searcher has found the source" width="400"/>